Cloud Costs, Attributed at Runtime

 Query-Level Visibility

-Drive accountability by displaying engineering-level granular cost insights on past blind spots.
-Attribute provides detailed visibility into every query, data transfer, and object consumed, revealing the causes and mechanisms behind the changes in your cloud bill.
+Detailed visibility into every query, data transfer, and object consumed, revealing the exact causes behind changes in your cloud bill.
+Engineers get the specificity they need.
+Finance gets the context.

 Traditional tools read old data.
-Attribute reads your live system.
+We read your live system.

 Traditional Tools